Grilling Food Safety

 - Chill: Return food to the refrigerator within two hours of serving, or after one hour when it’s hot outside.

 What happens when you get food poisoning?

-Nurse Rose: Food poisoning can result in mild symptoms that usually resolve naturally like upset stomach, vomiting and diarrhea.
-To be safe, seek medical attention immediately if you suspect food poisoning.
+Nurse Rose: In most cases food poisoning causes symptoms like upset stomach, vomiting and diarrhea that may resolve naturally within 24 hours.
+To be safe, you should seek medical attention if you suspect food poisoning.